foosasugaome/express-finance/README.md

 ## Progress
 1. User can now register and login.
 User can logout and clear session.
-2. User can create portfolios
+2. User can create portfolios.
-3. User can search stocks and add to portfolio
+3. User can search stocks and add to portfolio..
 4. News are published when clicking thet NEWS link in the navigation
+5. Performance of each stock can be viewed in portfolio.
+6. Watchlist contains current prices of stocks.

 ## Changes
 1. Renamed table/model `portfoliocontent` to `portfoliodetail`
 2. Renamed table/model `usertransactions` to `usertransaction`
 3. Renamed column `portfoliocontentId` to `portfoliodetailsId` in `usertransaction` table/model.
 4. Renamed column `stockcount` to `quantity` in `usertransaction` table/model.
+5. Renamed column `stockcount` to `quantity` in `portfoliodetail` table/model.
+6. Changed datatype of `price` in `usertransaction` table/model from `integer` to `decimal(10,2)`

 ## RESTful routes changes/additions